A 12 gauge shotgun is an exceptional all-around weapon for home defense, especially when you build it to your preferences.

 A state trooper friend I worked with some back in the day was a great advocate of the shotgun.
 When it looked like things were about to get real, he would always pick up the issued 870, which he called “The Hammer of God.”
 Enough said.

-There is an abundance of shotguns and various aftermarket upgrades out there designed and perfectly suited for home defense.
+There is an abundance of 12 gauge shotguns and various aftermarket upgrades out there designed and perfectly suited for home defense.
 Here are a few out-of-the box options to consider, as well as some aftermarket accessories to trim out your scattergun to your personal preferences.

 Service, Straight From The Box